 5) Do we carry-on, or, risk checking our baggage and possible loss?

 6) Window seat or aisle seat (avoiding the climb-over)?

 7) Who's sitting next to us, if not a family member?
 And who gets the armrest?

 8) Breathing re-circulated air.
 It's a miracle when I don't come down with a cold after flying.

 10) Transport to the hotel.
 Will our rental car reservation be there?
-Extra insurance?
+Extra insurance/Will ours be enough?
 Checking the car for scratches and dings.

 11) Will the hotel have your reservation when you arrive?